The Ultimate Guide to Canadian Payroll Year-End

 Multiple

-*Only for employers who have qualifying short-term disability plans for employees in Québec.
-Reductions are in place for the 2023 tax year.
+Please note that these rates are only for employers who have qualifying short-term disability plans for employees in Québec.
+Reductions are in place for the 2024 tax year.

 Category 1